 Normally, for an easy trek, you need not be very physically fit.
 But still, earlier exercising is a good selection.
 Here, you are going to Kanchenjunga Circuit Trek, which is a Moderate to Strenuous level, so you need well training to make your journey more comfortable and memorable.

 Best Time for Kanchenjunga Circuit Trek:

 Nepal we have mainly two trekking season; spring (March, April, May) and autumn (September, October, November).
-Autumn is one of the best trekking seasons, the weather is perfect with pleasant temperature and falls many festivals, especially Dashain and Tihar.
+Autumn is one of the best trekking seasons, the weather is perfect with pleasant temperatures and falls many festivals, especially Dashain and Tihar.
 So, most of the trekkers trigger their plan during this time.
-Likewise, spring is nature blooming the season with full of Rhododendron flower and greenery everywhere.
+Likewise, spring is nature blooming the season full of Rhododendron flowers and greenery everywhere.
 If you are looking for different vegetation and flowering beneath the gigantic Himalaya range, spring is perfect.
-Most of the expedition operated during the spring season, you may see some Expedition group in the Kanchenjunga Base camp as well.
+Most of the expeditions operated during the spring season, you may see some Expedition groups in the Kanchenjunga Base camp as well.

 Kanchenjunga Circuit Trek Difficulties: